Search for $CP$ violation using $\hat{T}$-odd correlations in $B^{0} \to p \bar p K^{+} \pi^{-}$ decays: Introduction

 In this paper, a search for \CP and $P$ violation based on triple-product asymmetries~\cite{PhysRevD.92.076013} in the charmless region of the $B^{0} \to p\bar{p} K^{+}\pi^{-}$ decay\footnote{Charge-conjugated decays are implicitly considered throughout the text.} is reported using proton-proton ($pp$) collision data collected with the LHCb detector, corresponding to a total integrated luminosity of $8.4\invfb$.
 A data subsample of $3\invfb$ was collected at centre-of-mass energies of 7 and 8 TeV during 2011 and 2012 (denoted Run 1) while a data subsample of $5.4\invfb$ was collected at 13 TeV from 2016 to 2018 (denoted Run 2).

 The study is performed for proton-antiproton invariant mass $m_{p\bar{p}} < 2.85$\gevcc, corresponding to a region below the charmonium resonances.
-In this region, the decay is governed mainly by tree-level $b\to u \bar{u} s$ and loop-level $b\to s \bar{u} u$ transitions.
+In this region, the decay is governed mainly by tree-level $b\to u \bar{u} s$ and loop-level $b\to s \bar{u} u$ transitions, as shown in Fig.~\ref{fig:feynmandiagram}.

 Violation of the \CP symmetry can arise from the interference of these two amplitudes, whose weak-phase difference is given by arg$(V_{ub}V^{*}_{us}/V_{tb}V^{*}_{ts})$, and is approximately equal to the CKM angle $\gamma$ in the SM~\cite{TPAinLambdab}.
+However, it is noted that this work is largely exploratory since no precise SM prediction is available yet for the full phase space of the channel under study.
+The only prediction available refers to the $B^{0} \to p \bar{p} K^{*0}$ decay channel with an expected 1\% asymmetry~\cite{hsiao}.

 The three-momenta of the final-state particles in the $B^{0}$ and $\bar B^{0}$ rest frame are used to build the triple-products $C_{\hat{T}}$ for $B^{0}$ and $\bar C_{\hat{T}}$ for $\bar B^{0}$, which are odd under the operator $\hat{T}$ that reverses the momentum of the particles, and thus acts similarly to the $P$-parity operator.
 These triple products are defined as